 What is Hardware Maintenance?

-What Does Hardware Maintenance Mean?
+Hardware Maintenance Explained

-Hardware maintenance is a term used to reference the variety of support services provided for the optimization and/or repair of server, network and storage hardware.
 These services might include contract maintenance, installation, hourly technical consulting services and parts.
 Resources such as a helpdesk, high-level engineering, field engineers, on-site technical resources and parts are usually included with the services.

 Aftermarket Hardware Support